 What can you do with the cremated remains?

-When you choose cremation for a loved one it offers the possibility of a wide range of differing and unique options for memorialization.
-You can still fulfill a more traditional approach and inter a cremation urn at a cemetery, you can keep the cremation urn at home, opt to scatter the ashes or choose from a whole array of personalized cremation memorial artifacts.
+When you choose cremation for a loved one, it offers a wide range of different and unique options for memorialization.
+You can still fulfill a more traditional approach and inter a cremation urn at a cemetery.
+You can keep the cremation urn at home, opt to scatter the ashes, or choose from a whole array of personalized cremation memorial artifacts.